 There are two required core courses for CAMB students, Cell Biology (BIOM 600) and Gene Expression (BIOM 555), and Biological Data Analysis (BIOM 611).
 Their descriptions are given below.These courses train students in advanced, graduate-level concepts in cell biology, biochemistry and molecular biology.
 The core courses are generally taken during the first year because they serve as a background for further course work and the preliminary examination.
 In addition to the core courses all first-year students are required to take the First Year Seminar Course.

 In the first semester, first-year Ph.D. students may not take elective courses.
 Students in MVP and GTV must take their program’s required course.
 Their lab rotations will be 1 c.u..
 Students in other programs must do a 2 c.u. lab rotation.
 In the second semester, an additional elective course may be taken, if approved by the student’s program, with two 1 c.u. lab rotations.
 In the second year, students must take at least two courses/seminars each semester in addition to their laboratory research.

 In rare circumstances a student may have sufficient background to be exempt from the core courses, for example, a student who has received a Master's Degree in an appropriate area of life sciences.
 Requests for exemption will be considered by the Program Chair and the Executive Committee and will require documentation from the student: grade transcripts plus descriptions and syllabi of courses taken.
 If approved, credits will be transferred.
 There will be no exemptions from the three laboratory rotations.

-This course covers basic prokaryotic molecular biology and regulation of eukaryotic gene expression including chromatin structure, transcription, DNA modification, RNA processing, translation, post-translational processing, cell cycle and cell death.
+Regulation of gene expression including chromatin structure, transcription, DNA modification, RNA processing, translation, control of gene expression via microRNAs andpost translational processing.
 Offered spring semester.